 So I promised to get everything to make it the next time at the store.
 And I kept forgetting…and forgetting…and forgetting.
 Next thing I know, it’s January and Jorge is begging me to make some Banana Pudding.

-I whipped up a batch today and Jorge and the girls dove into it.
+Jorge and the girls dove into it.
 Ellie loved it so much she was actually dancing in between bites — it was absolutely adorable.
 But to be fair, that girl could eat bananas morning, noon and night.

-I think the secret to the best banana pudding ever, is the can of sweetened condensed milk.
+I think the secret to Mama’s Best Banana Pudding is the can of sweetened condensed milk.
 My mom loves to put that sweet creamy nectar in everything.
-It’s the secret to her famous sweet potato casserole too!
+It’s also the secret to her famous sweet potato casserole!

 I love a ton of banana and vanilla wafers in my banana pudding and the recipe below has that.
 However, if you like more pudding to wafers/banana, just cut back on the wafers as you stack it.